-To help increase our abilities to address mental illness, Genesis Medical Associates, Inc. now includes a Licensed Professional Counselor (LPC) as part of our medical team.
-Our primary care doctors are now the first line of defense, there to hear your concerns and to listen for red flags describing depression or other mental health issues.
+To help increase our abilities to address mental illness, Genesis Medical Associates, Inc. now includes professional counselors as part of our care team.
+Our primary care doctors are the first line of defense, there to hear your concerns and to be aware of symptoms that indicate depression, anxiety or other mental health issues.
 Should we feel that therapy may be a beneficial addition to your treatment plan, we can refer you to our in-house counselor.
 Our services are 100% confidential, and guarantee that your Genesis care team has full access to your complete medical history at any given time.
 We truly believe this approach maximizes mental health treatment efforts, and that our team’s coordinated efforts can help you regain a healthier state of being.

-While primary care doctors are often the first professional a person will talk to about symptoms related to depression or other mental health issues, they are not able to provide the in-depth care needed to manage these health issues.
+While primary care doctors are often the first professional a person will talk to about symptoms related to depression or other mental health issues, they are not able to provide the in-depth counseling needed to manage these health issues.
 Mental health is complex, often involving cognitive processes as well as hormonal imbalances in the brain.
-And while primary care doctors are trained in a variety of physical ailments and care, they do not traditionally have the expertise needed to prescribe mental health drugs or to practice psychotherapy.
+And while primary care doctors are trained in a variety of physical ailments and care, they do not traditionally have the expertise to practice psychotherapy.
 With that in mind, it is best to seek out mental health services from a counseling professional and to coordinate this care with your primary doctor to ensure they have a complete picture of your health at any given time.

-While the final specifics of care will vary from person to person, in general, when patients begin to work with an LPC, they will typically answer questions that will help their care provider understand their situation and why they are seeking medical attention.
-Based on this information, the counselor can start to develop a series of interventions that involve concrete methods to address problems and concerns in a patient’s life (usually through refining and changing the client’s decision-making process).
-Typically, patients and counselors work together on an individual level, ensuring the patient’s focus is on what they can do within their life to change environmental contributing factors to their mental health.
+While the final specifics of care will vary from person to person, in general, when patients begin to work with our counselors , they will typically answer questions that will help their provider understand their situation and why they are seeking medical attention.
+Based on this information, the counselor can start to develop a series of interventions that involve proven methods to address problems and concerns in a patient’s life.
+Typically, patients and counselors work together on an individual level, ensuring the patient’s focus is on what they can do within their life to manage factors contributing to their mental health.